suny-upstate-cwt/github.toolkit/docs/workflows/index.md

 ### Documentation Workflows

-- [MkDocs GitHub Pages Publisher](mkdocs-gh-pages.md) - Automates the process of building and deploying MkDocs documentation to GitHub Pages, including repository file integration.
+- [Build and Deploy MkDocs to gh-pages Branch](flows.mkdocs-gh-pages.md) - Automates the process of building and deploying MkDocs documentation to GitHub Pages, including repository file integration.

 ## Workflow Categories